golibry/go-http/http/session/README.md

 })

-// Wrap with session middleware sessionMiddleware := session.NewSessionMiddleware(handler, ctx, logger, manager)
+// Wrap with session middleware sessionMiddleware := middleware.NewSessionMiddleware(handler, ctx, logger, manager)

 // Use in your HTTP server
 http.Handle("/", sessionMiddleware)